RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 where:

-Environment is the environment to be addressed.
+* `Environment` is the environment to be addressed.
 It has components for:

     - the name of the environment;
     - the name of a stream from which the command will read its input.
 The null string indicates use of the default input stream;
     - the name of a stream onto which the command will write its output.
 The null string indicates use of the default output stream.
-There is an indication of whether writing is to APPEND or REPLACE;
+There is an indication of whether writing is to `APPEND` or `REPLACE`;
     - the name of a stream onto which the command will write its error output.
 The null string indicates use of the default error output stream.
-There is an indication of whether writing is to APPEND or REPLACE.
+There is an indication of whether writing is to `APPEND` or `REPLACE`.

-Command is the command to be executed.
+* `Command` is the command to be executed.

 #### Semantics:

 Perform a command.

-- set the indicator to 'E' or 'F' if the command ended with an ERROR condition, or a FAILURE condition, respectively;
+- set the indicator to `'E'` or `'F'` if the command ended with an `ERROR` condition, or a `FAILURE` condition, respectively;

-- set #RC to the return code string of the command.
+- set `#RC` to the return code string of the command.

 ## External routines